LaurelineP/advent-of-code/README.md

 All instructions and challenge details from the Advent Of Code website are maintained in one place (the README), reducing the need to switch contexts during development.

 - **Automates Daily Challenge Setup**:
-The project abstracts the manual process of creating folders and files (like index.js, services.js, and input files) by automating their generation when launching a challenge.
+The project abstracts the manual process of creating folders and files (like index.ts, services.ts, and input files) by automating their generation when launching a challenge.

 - **Enhances Developer Workflow**:
 By automating file creation and challenge launch through CLI commands, developers can focus on solving the problems rather than on repetitive setup tasks.